 What’s associated with it, what came along with it? (the concomitants)

-I have constipation with frequent ineffectual urging.
-It’s chronic and causes much abdominal pain which causes me to bend over double, the pain is better for rubbing; it’s a sharp pain that shoots downward; a hot water bottle helps; plus, I also have burping with this and my stomach makes gurgling noises.
+I have constipation.
+There’s frequent ineffectual urging (sensation).
+It’s chronic and causes much abdominal pain (concomitant) which causes me to bend over double (modalities–better bending double), the abdominal pain is better for rubbing (modalities); it’s a sharp pain that shoots downward (sensation); a hot water bottle helps (modalities–better hot applications); plus, I also have burping (concomitant) with this and my stomach makes gurgling noises (concomitant).

-That is a “complete” symptom!
 “I have constipation” is a one-dimensional, meaningless, worthless statement to a homeopath.
 Is this how you plan to report your symptoms?
-Then don’t be surprised if the homeopath comes back to you with a hundred follow-up questions because you haven’t given him anything to go on!
+Then forget about ever getting well!

-You have no hope of finding the remedy unless you can learn to speak in “complete symptoms”!
+You have no hope of finding the remedy unless you learn to speak in “complete symptoms”!

 Right, I got that: sensation, location, modalities, concomitants.
 And etiology.
 What else does the homeopath have to know?